mlswg/mls-architecture/draft-ietf-mls-architecture.md

 typically require a combination of client and server behaviors.
 For example, both of the following examples provide a unique Commit per epoch:

-* An "filtering server" Delivery Service where a server rejects all but the first Commit for an epoch and clients apply each Commit they receive.
+* A "filtering server" Delivery Service where a server rejects all but the first Commit for an epoch and clients apply each Commit they receive.

 * An "ordered server" Delivery Service where a server forwards all messages